 Decisions on such matters cannot be made by the council and you should contact the Valuation Officer promptly and directly with queries of this nature.
 The valuation officer is an officer of HM Revenues and Customs and can be contacted at www.gov.uk/government/organisations/valuation-office-agency

 However you should be aware that empty rates will be payable if the property is shown on the Rating List, irrespective of its condition.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
-Appeals against rateable values can be made free of charge.
+Challenges against rateable values can be made free of charge.
 However, ratepayers who do wish to be represented should be aware that members of the Royal Institute of Chartered Surveyors and the Institute of Revenues Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

 The new rateable values will reflect the yearly open-market rental value of each property.

 The next revaluation will take place in 2026 and the VOA will contact you in due course regarding this.
 If you receive a request for rent, lease and ownership details from the VOA you should go online and complete the form.
 Providing your rental information ensures the business rates you pay are accurate.

 The purpose of the revaluation is not to change the amount of money collected in rates, but to ensure that the individual rateable values reflect the changes that have taken place in the property market since the last revaluation.

 Last updated: 15 March 2023